secretstartups/handbook/people-group/promotions-transfers/index.html.md

 1. Once finalized with the department head, the PBP should share the sheet with the e-group leader for visbility/feedback.
 1. The PBP adds the sheet as a comment to the promotion in BambooHR for visibility and ensure it is accessible by Total Rewards, CFO, and CEO.

+### Promotion Budget

+Please review the [Compensation Program Budget](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-review-cycle/#compensation-program-budget) to understand how quarterly promotion budget is allocated and the process to review potential tradeoffs if divisions/departments are over/under budget for any given quarter.

 ## Calibration

-Each quarter Department Leadership and the People Business Partners plan a calibration session on the promotions that have made it through the planning stage.
-The goal of these calibration sessions are to set a fair and consistent standard in the Department for promotions, peer review promotions and an opportunity to ask questions.
+Each quarter Department Leadership and the aligned People Business Partner plan a calibration session to review projected promotions.
+The goal of these calibration sessions is to set a fair and consistent standard in the Department for promotions, peer review promotions, and provide an opportunity for leaders to ask questions.
 These sessions can be async or sync.

-## Process: HRIS, Greenhouse or Compaas
+## Processing

+There are three options for processing promotions: HRIS, Greenhouse or Compaas.
+Criteria to determine which option is most appropriate is outlined below.

 ### Greenhouse